Find My Cancer Drug

 Classification: Biologic Response Modifier

-Interferon-alpha can be given in several different ways: intravenously (into a vein), by subcutaneous injection (needle under the skin), or by intramuscular injection (a needle into the muscle).
+Interferon alfa can be given in several different ways: intravenously (into a vein), by subcutaneous injection (needle under the skin), by intramuscular injection (a needle into the muscle), or injected directly into the lesion.
 The actual dose is dependent on your body size and the disease it is treating.

-This occurs in a majority of patients because of the "revving-up" of the immune system.
-Flu-like syndrome generally occurs within hours of the injection and includes fever, chills, headache, muscle and joint aches and poor appetite.
-Medications such as acetaminophen can be used to manage these symptoms.
-Try to keep warm with blankets and warm clothes and drink plenty of non-alcoholic fluids.
+Flu-like syndrome occurs in a majority of patients because of the "revving-up" of the immune system.
+It generally occurs within hours of the injection and includes fever, chills, headache, muscle and joint aches, and poor appetite.
+Medications, such as acetaminophen, can be used to manage these symptoms.
+Try to keep warm with blankets and warm clothes, and drink plenty of non-alcoholic fluids.
 Some patients find that taking the dose before bedtime allows them to sleep through the flu-like symptoms.
 These symptoms do decrease, for some patients, over time on the therapy.

 Tips to preventing infection: